neatudarius/beman/README.md

 ### About the Name

 The Beman project is named in memory of Beman Dawes - co-founder of [Boost](https://www.boost.org).

+### Documentation

+The Beman Project has a variety of documentation available in the [docs/](./docs/) directory of this repository.

 ## Getting Started